 The ends of the windings must be well soldered to the collector lamellas.

-If the collector is slightly burned, we clean its plates with a fine abrasive cloth.
+If the collector is slightly burned, we clean its plates with fine abrasive sandpaper.

-The resistance should be very large (strive to infinity).
+The resistance should be very high (tend to infinity).

-We inspect the brushes; they should not have cracks or chips.
+We inspect the brushes, they should not have cracks and chips.
 Otherwise, replace the brush holder with a new one.

-We mount the brush holder before installing the armature in the starter housing.
+We mount the brush holder before installing the anchor in the starter housing.

 A tool head with an outer diameter of 30.5 mm can be used.

-Pressing the mandrel to the collector, we move the brush holder from it to the collector.
+Pressing the mandrel to the collector, we shift the brush holder from it to the collector.

-Install the back cover, spacer and lock washers and close them with a lid.
+We install the back cover, spacer and lock washers and close them with a cover.

-Install the back cover so that the protruding part of the cover is aligned with the rubber seal of the brush leads.
+Set the rear cover so that the protruding part of the cover is aligned with the rubber seal of the brush leads.

-When installing the starter housing on the anchor, hold the anchor with the handle of the hammer to prevent it from being attracted by the permanent magnets of the stator and lower the housing onto the back cover.
+When installing the starter housing on the anchor, hold the armature with the hammer handle from attracting it with permanent stator magnets and lower the housing onto the back cover.